Block-Farms/Chainlink-Terragrunt-External-Adapter-GCP-Cloud-Run/README.md

 curl --header "Content-Type: application/json" -d '{"id":"2","data": {"base": "LINK", "to": "USD"}}' https://output-trigger-url
 ```

-The Coingecko External Adapter is now ready to be added to a Chainlink Node via GUI `http://localhost:6688` -> Bridge -> New Bridge
+The Coingecko External Adapter is now ready to be added to a Chainlink Node via:

+GUI `http://localhost:6688` -> Bridge -> New Bridge

 # References